ThiagoPanini/sparksnake/docs/mkdocs/demos/features/agg-data.md

 # Feature Demo: Aggregating Data

-Welcome to this demo where one more special *sparksnake* feature will be shown: the usage of a method to apply multiple aggregation functions in a Spark DataFrame.
+Welcome to this demo page where one more special *sparksnake* feature will be shown: the usage of a method to apply multiple aggregation functions in a Spark DataFrame.

 Let's see a summary of what we will be talking about: